zhihanyang2022/pytorch-sac/README.md

 *Here's a video (TODO) of me walking through the code.*

+*Feel free to ask me (or others) questions by submitting an issue.
+Please don't send me emails.*

 ### What is SAC?

 SAC is a deep reinforcement learning algorithm for continuous control in discrete/continuous state spaces.
 It has a similar structure to "Q-learning" algorithms (those that utilize some form of Bellman update instead of the policy-gradient update) such as DDPG and TD3.
 It is inspired by the policy iteration algorithm under the maximum entropy RL framework.